Qualcomm Secures Antitrust Approvals for NXP Deal -- Update

 ADVERTISEMENT

+The EU opened an in-depth investigation into the merger in June, citing concerns about higher prices and less choice in the semiconductor industry.
+To address those issues, Qualcomm agreed to grant rivals for a period of eight years licenses to NXP's fare-collection technology used by transportation authorities in Europe, the EU said.

+The San Diego-based company also committed to ensure that its own baseband chipset and NXP's near-field communications and secure-element products would continue to function with those of competitors for a period of eight years.
+The baseband chips allow smartphones to connect to cellular networks while near-field-communications and secure-element chips enable short-range connectivity, which is used in particular for mobile payments.

 In addition, Qualcomm agreed not to acquire NXP's standard essential patents as well as some nonessential patents for near-field communications services, the EU said.
-NXP will instead transfer those patents to a third party, who would be obliged, for three years, to grant others royalty-free licenses to use those patents.
+NXP will instead transfer those patents to a third party that would be obliged, for three years, to grant others royalty-free licenses to use those patents.

+So-called standard essential patents are those deemed crucial to compliance with an industry standard, such as 3G wireless communication, and must be licensed on a fair, reasonable, and nondiscriminatory basis -- known as FRAND.

-Qualcomm will still acquire some of NXP's other nonstandard essential NFC patents, the EU said, though it would also be obliged to grant royalty-free licenses to others for use of those patents.
+Qualcomm would acquire some of NXP's other nonstandard essential patents for near-field communications, but be obliged to grant royalty-free licenses for their use.

-However, Qualcomm continues to be entangled in antitrust probes around the world.
+Regulatory review of the NXP deal is only one of several antitrust hurdles confronting Qualcomm.
 In Brussels, the EU formally accused Qualcomm in 2015 of illegally paying Apple Inc. to exclusively use its chips and selling chips below cost to force a competitor, Icera Inc., out of the market.
-Qualcomm has previously said its sales practices have complied with EU competition law.
+Qualcomm has said its sales practices comply with EU competition law.

-In the U.S., the FTC sued Qualcomm in January of last year alleging it engaged in unlawful tactics to maintain a monopoly on cellular-communications chips.
+In the U.S., the Federal Trade Commission sued Qualcomm a year ago alleging it engaged in unlawful tactics to maintain a monopoly on cellular-communications chips.
 Qualcomm has said the suit is based on flawed legal theory and misconceptions about its business.

-Broadcom is also currently under investigation by the Federal Trade Commission over whether it engaged in anticompetitive tactics in negotiations with customers, The Wall Street Journal reported Wednesday.
+Broadcom is also currently under investigation by the FTC over whether it engaged in anticompetitive tactics in negotiations with customers, The Wall Street Journal reported Wednesday.
 Broadcom in response said the review was "immaterial to our business, does not relate to wireless and has no impact on our proposal to acquire Qualcomm."

 Write to Natalia Drozdiak at natalia.drozdiak@wsj.com